 - The Chancellor has 5 business days from receipt of the written appeal to respond in writing to the student.
 The on-campus decision of the Chancellor is final.

 External Complaint Resolution

-If a grievance cannot be resolved internally within the College, a student may file a complaint with the appropriate authority in his/her state of residence.
-Arkansas residents must file complaints in writing with the ICAC Coordinator, Arkansas Department of Higher Education (ADHE), 114 East Capitol, Little Rock, AR 72201, within 20 days of completing the institution’s grievance process.
+If a grievance cannot be resolved internally within the College, a student may file a complaint with the Arkansas Department of Higher Education (ADHE).
+Arkansas residents must file complaints in writing with the ICAC Coordinator, Arkansas Department of Higher Education (ADHE), 423 Main Street, Suite 400, Little Rock, AR 72201, within 20 days of completing the institution’s grievance process.
 As required by ADHE, the grievant must provide a statement from the institution verifying that the institution’s appeal process has been followed.
 ADHE inquiries are limited to course/degree programs certified by the Arkansas Higher Education Coordinating Board (AHECB) under Ark.
-Code 6-6—301 and to matters related to criteria for certification.
-For other states, the Student Complaint Process by State Directory, is available on the State Higher Education Executive Officers Association website http://www.sheeo.org/node/434, provides a list of appropriate state officials and/or entities for each state.
+Code 6-6-301 and to matters related to criteria for certification.
+For other states, the Student Complaint Process is available on the Arkansas Department of Higher Education website www.adhe.edu/students-parents/colleges-universites/student-grievance-form/.
+Complaints must be filed online.
 Students may also contact the Higher Learning Commission, which is the College’s accrediting body, at 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604, or at email@example.com or 1-800-621-7440.

 The U.S. Department of Education’s Office of Civil Rights (OCR) enforces civil rights laws that prohibit discrimination on the basis of race, color, national origin, sex, disability and age in programs or activities.
 Students may submit a grievance or complaint directly to OCR at firstname.lastname@example.org.
 Visit the OCR website for details.